aczietlow/hugo-blog/content/posts/2025/go-fs-package.md

 conf, _ := LoadConfig(zipReader, "config.json")
 ```

 Now let's look at testing.
-Go provides `MapFS` an in memory filesystem.
-Because fs isn't tied to the operating filesystem we can rely an in memory filesystem for testing.
+Go provides `fstest.MapFS` an in memory filesystem.
+Because `io/fs` isn't tied to the operating filesystem we can rely an in-memory filesystem for testing.

 ```go
 func TestLoadConfigValidFile(t *testing.T) {